Clinical UM Guideline

 Because the number of respondents who were using IPC at home was so small, more research on this important aspect of patient safety after orthopedic surgery with a larger sample of respondents using IPC therapy is needed…The results of this study suggest that duration of thromboprophylaxis and rates of IPC therapy use after hospitalization for major orthopedic surgery are suboptimal.
 (Giuliano, 2019).

 A prospective cohort study enrolled and followed 102 individuals post total joint arthroplasty (50 hips and 65 knees) who were prescribed a daily aspirin in conjunction with mobile IPC devices to be worn for 2 weeks postoperatively.
 Postoperative day 1 recorded the highest compliance at 34.7% (40/102) and by day 14 compliance fell to 14.8% (17/102).
 Difficulty using the pumps and discomfort related to heat from the pumps were significantly associated with noncompliance, 1 individual developed blistering from the device.
-During the 90-day follow-up period, 1 DVT and 1 nonfatal PE were confirmed via imaging in 2 separate subjects during the study period.
+During the 90-day follow-up period, 1 DVT and 1 nonfatal PE were confirmed via imaging in 2 separate participants during the study period.
 Authors note that even with poor IPC compliance, the incidence of VTE was low post-total joint arthroplasty (Dietz, 2020).

 A very large, retrospective study enrolled 30,824 medically ill individuals in critical care.
 Authors sought to establish if use of ICDs reduced the incidence of VTE because the vast majority of literature on ICDs focuses only on the post-operative population.
 Authors found that during the hospital stay of this critically ill population, 67 (0.22%) developed a VTE (55 DVTs and 12 PEs).
 Risk-adjusted analysis revealed no significant difference in the incidence of VTE in the ICD group (n=20,018) compared to those who wore no ICDs (n=10,819 [p=0.74].
 This large cohort study of medically ill individuals, casts further doubt on the efficacy of ICDs for the prevention of a thrombotic event in this population.

 In summary, studies have not conclusively shown that home use of pneumatic compression devices reduces the incidence of thromboembolism.
 The paucity of literature investigating ICD efficacy for indications other than orthopedic procedures, both in and out of the hospital setting, is particularly concerning.
-A small clinical study sought to measure peak venous flow using four commercially available ICPs compared to manual mechanical compression and found wide variations in the devices’ impact on venous flow; this finding warrants further investigation into the variability in efficacy between device-types (Amanatullah, 2020).
+A clinical study sought to measure peak venous flow using four commercially available ICPs compared to manual mechanical compression and found wide variations in the devices’ impact on venous flow; this finding warrants further investigation into the variability in efficacy between device-types (Amanatullah, 2020).

 Definitions